Panl Fundamentals

 When configuring the Panl, there are two types of fields available, a regular field and a facet field.

-A Panl field is a field that can be sorted on, returned in the results, but it WILL NOT be returned as a facet.
+A Panl regular field (or just a Panl field) is a field that can be sorted on, returned in the results, but it WILL NOT be returned as a facet.
 These fields are useful to return additional information with the results.
-For example, in the mechanical pencils configuration file, the 'Body Shape' and 'Grip Type' for a specific pencil is not a facet, however it can be returned with the results, and can also be configured to be a Search field.
+For example, in the mechanical pencils configuration file, the 'Body Shape' and 'Grip Type' for a specific pencil are not facets, however they can be returned with the results, and can also be configured to be a Search field (if they are analysed by Solr).

 All Panl Regular Fields have the configuration of the form: